suadesh/Enron_Email_Dataset_POI_Identifier/Questions.md

 + percent from poi

 I use different way to select them.
 First of all, I look at it in the spreadsheet, secondly I plot them , and them I chose some of them.
 I eventually modify the selection later when I chose which algorithm use.
-I also try SelectKbest, in order to obtain a better result, but in the end I kept my choice.
+I tried SelectKbest, in order to obtain a better result, but in the end I kept my choice.
 I also tried scaling only some features, using minmaxscaler, but I did not find benefit of using it.
 Eventually I create 2 new features, that are the percent of email received from poi and sent to poi , over all the emails sent and received.
 I found using these feature very important in the final choice.

 VARAIBLE NAME | IMPORTANCE | Equation